jupyter-server/enterprise_gateway/docs/source/getting-started.md

 ### Connecting a Notebook to Enterprise Gateway

 [NB2KG](https://github.com/jupyter/nb2kg) is used to connect a Notebook from a local desktop or laptop to the Enterprise Gateway instance on the Spark/YARN cluster.
-We strongly recommend that NB2KG [v0.1.0](https://github.com/jupyter/nb2kg/releases/tag/v0.1.0) be used as our team has provided some security enhancements to enable for conveying the notebook user (for configurations when Enterprise Gateway is running behind a secured gateway) and allowing for increased request timeouts (due to the longer kernel startup times when interacting with the resource manager or distribution operations).
+We strongly recommend that at least NB2KG [v0.1.0](https://github.com/jupyter/nb2kg/releases/tag/v0.1.0) be used as our team has provided some security enhancements to enable for conveying the notebook user (for configurations when Enterprise Gateway is running behind a secured gateway) and allowing for increased request timeouts (due to the longer kernel startup times when interacting with the resource manager or distribution operations).

 Extending the notebook launch command listed on the [NB2KG repo](https://github.com/jupyter/nb2kg#run-notebook-server), one might use the following...

 ```bash
 export KG_URL=http://<ENTERPRISE_GATEWAY_HOST_IP>:8888